janearc/wonder/sigil/core/concept/integrity-of-pattern.md

+# coherence integrity

+The *coherence integrity pair* names a sigil tuple: `relational coherence` and `integrity of pattern`.
+Together, these describe the necessary interplay between interpersonal alignment and structural consistency within a metareal context shaped by cocreation, care, and resistance to orthopressure.

+These sigils are interdependent and must be understood in relation.
+Relational coherence makes ethical convergence possible between persons;
+integrity of pattern ensures that the structures holding that convergence remain trustworthy over time.

+This tuple supports shared meaning, sustainable systems, and the possibility of building without collapse.

+---

+## Relational Coherence

+Relational coherence is the capacity for alignment and shared understanding between participants in a dyad or group, especially when orthoreal systems have failed, excluded, or harmed them.

+It is not based in hierarchy, conformity, or correctness.

+It emerges from intentional, dyadic convergence across contexts, values, and meaning.

+In Wonder, relational coherence is a foundational design ethic.
+It privileges contextual alignment over orthoreal legibility.
+This means that communication, structure, and even truth are negotiated within the dyad—not imposed from above.
+Relational coherence is inherently a process of resisting pressure, and by extension, erasure.

+Relational coherence is especially critical for those navigating orthopressure, neurodivergence, disability, trauma, or stigmatized ways of knowing.
+These contextual definitions and attributes  are not defects—they are valid and essential.

+Rather than forcing coherence through orthoconvergence, Wonder cultivates it through transparency, curiosity, and the ethic of repair.

+Relational coherence is both process and outcome.
+It does not require sameness, but it does require mutuality.

+It is liberation, as a preference over accommodation.

-# Integrity of Pattern
+## Integrity of Pattern

-Integrity of pattern is the internal coherence and articulable purpose of a behavior, structure, or belief.
-It reflects not only what something is, but how and why it holds together across time and context.
-For a pattern to have integrity, it must be specific, coherent, and clearly tied to a purpose that can be named.
+Integrity of pattern is the internal coherence of a system, structure, or behavior across time and context.
+It is not about performance.
+It is not about appearing virtuous.
+It is about whether what is built holds together—intentionally, consistently, and recognizably—with its stated purpose.

-Integrity of pattern is not performance.
-It is not a claim to virtue.
-It is a testable consistency between intention, action, and outcome.
-A pattern without purpose is not coherent.
-A purpose without clarity is not trustworthy.
-A structure without integrity may persist—but it cannot converge.

-In Wonder, integrity of pattern is a foundational requirement for cocreation.
-It allows participants to trust the container of the conversation, and to hold each other in alignment without coercion.
-It protects against drift, collapse, and exploitation.

-Integrity of pattern is not perfection.
-It is the honest maintenance of meaning over time.
+Integrity of pattern means that systems are trustworthy because they do what they say.
+A structure without pattern integrity may persist, but it cannot converge.
+A purpose without clarity cannot be trusted.
+This is not a demand for perfection—it is a commitment to honest maintenance.
+It also means that integrity is not an assumed attribute or outcome, but is continually observed, assessed, and negotiated.

+Integrity protects against drift, collapse, and exploitation.
+It makes cocreation possible despite inevitable coercion.
+It allows patterns to be held, tested, and returned to.
+Without it, the forest becomes illegible.